Sleep medications and the elderly — the risks of pharmaceutical sleep

 Better Approaches

 Sleep hygiene means creating conditions that support sleep.
 A dark, cool, quiet bedroom helps.
-If your parent's bedroom is bright from outside lights, blackout curtains might help.
+If your parent's bedroom is bright from outside lights, blackout curtains make a difference.
 If it's noisy, white noise machines can mask disruptive sounds.
 A comfortable mattress and pillows matter.
 Some people sleep better with a weighted blanket or with extra blankets.

-Addressing underlying causes is important.
+Addressing underlying causes is the most important step.
 If your parent has sleep apnea, getting tested and treated with CPAP or another device will improve sleep more than medication ever will.
-If pain is disrupting sleep, managing pain during the day and getting pain medication right before bed might help.
-If nocturia is the problem, treating urinary tract infection or adjusting fluid timing might fix it.
+If pain is disrupting sleep, managing pain during the day and getting pain medication right before bed may help.
+If nocturia is the problem, treating urinary tract infection or adjusting fluid timing may fix it.

-Cognitive behavioral therapy for insomnia, or CBT-I, is evidence-based and doesn't have side effects.
+Cognitive behavioral therapy for insomnia, known as CBT-I, is the gold standard for chronic insomnia.
+The NIH and the American College of Physicians both recommend CBT-I as first-line treatment for chronic insomnia in adults, ahead of any medication.
 Your parent meets with a therapist who helps them identify thoughts and behaviors that disrupt sleep, and teaches techniques to improve it.
 This actually fixes the problem rather than just forcing sedation.
-Many sleep specialists offer this, though your parent might have to seek it out because it requires more effort than writing a prescription.
+Many sleep specialists offer this, though your parent may have to seek it out because it requires more effort than writing a prescription.

 Sometimes sleep medication is still the answer, but only after other things have been tried.
-If your parent has severe insomnia that's affecting quality of life, has tried behavioral approaches, and has medical conditions ruled out, a low dose of medication might help.
-But it should be the lowest dose that helps, with a time limit.
+If your parent has severe insomnia that's affecting quality of life, has tried behavioral approaches, and has medical conditions ruled out, a low dose of medication for a limited time may help.
+But it should be the lowest dose that helps, with a clear plan to stop.
 It shouldn't be a forever medication.
 Regularly reassess whether it's still needed.

-Your parent might sleep less than they did at 30 and that's okay.
+Your parent may sleep less than they did at 30, and that's okay.
 Six good hours of sleep is better than eight hours of light, fragmented sleep interrupted by medication side effects.
-Five hours of actual sleep is better than the daytime confusion and falls that come with medication.
+Five hours of actual sleep is better than the daytime confusion and falls that come from medication.
 Your job is to help your parent understand that pharmaceutical sleep comes with real costs, and that there are usually better ways to address whatever is disrupting their sleep.

 Read more